 Nunavut has aimed to increase its global reputation in cultural, economic, and environmental issues.
 The territory recognizes the importance of Asia to the future development of its resources, and the territory may become strategically important as melting sea-ice permits use of the Northwest Passage as new shipping lanes between Asia, Europe, and North America.
 The use of Arctic shipping routes could potentially reduce shipping distances between Asia and Europe by 40%.

 As Asia continues as the main engine of global growth, Canada is increasingly looking to intensify its ties with the region.
 The Government of Canada has launched a variety of economic and diplomatic initiatives, supported by the majority of Canadians, in order to strengthen economic and political relations in the Asia Pacific.
+This includes the Canada-Korea Free Trade Agreement, which is Canada’s first free trade agreement with an Asian market.

 The Asia Pacific Foundation of Canada (APF Canada) has released 'The Asia Factor in Atlantic Canada,' the first comprehensive study of the current impact and future opportunities that Asia presents to the Atlantic Canadian economy.
 The project represents the Atlantic side of The Asia Factor.
 The two-year project includes the following studies and reports: